 top of page

 Welcome to my website.
-I'm working on a new recording, and I'd love to keep you in the loop, so please sign up for my newsletter and be sure to add your city/region.
+I'm releasing my first LP SONGS OF '69 on October 16th, at Koerner Hall and I'd love to keep you in the loop, so please sign up for my newsletter and be sure to add your city/region.
 I'll let you know when I'll be singing for you next!

 In my current project, I pay homage to the iconic year of 1969.
 I have been inspired by discussions with my mentor and dear friend, David Clayton-Thomas, about the transformative spirit of the late '60s.
 This project hopes to capture the zeitgeist of the era when musicians were warriors for social justice, peace and love.